 Scope and application

-This Privacy Statement explains how Accenture PLC and/or its affiliates (“Accenture”; “we”) protect the personal data Accenture processes and controls about you (“your personal data”), in relation to the Accenture alumni network site (www.accenturealumni.com) hereafter referred to as the "Alumni Site".
+This Privacy Statement explains how Accenture PLC and/or its affiliates and newly acquired companies (“Accenture”; “we”) protect the personal data Accenture processes and controls about you (“your personal data”), in relation to the Accenture alumni network site (www.accenturealumni.com) hereafter referred to as the "Alumni Site".
 The Alumni Site is administered by Conenza Inc on behalf of Accenture.

 This Privacy Statement in particular explains why Accenture processes your personal data, who has access to your personal data and how you can exercise your rights in relation to the processing of your personal data.